HoGentTIN/linux-training-hogent/modules/scripting_intro/020_scripting_intro_about_.md

 The goal of this chapter is to give you all the information in order to read, write and understand small, long and complex shell scripts.

-You should have read and understood `part III shell expansion` and `part IV pipes and commands` before starting this chapter.
+You should have basic understanding on how the shell works, shell variables, globbing, I/O redirection and filters to understand all content in this chapter.